 What is the difference between life coaching and therapy?

 Glad you asked.
 Therapy digs into past history, life experience and any events that may impact a person’s mental health today.
 A therapist is focused on healing deep wounds that affect a person now and provides a diagnosis based on symptoms that have occurred over a lengthy period of time.
 A therapist can provide services and accept insurance.
-Therapy can be brief or go on for an extended period of time.
+Therapy can be brief or go on for an extended period of time, even years.

 Life coaching focuses on the here and now with an eye on what you hope for the future.
 It is solution-focused, time-limited and designed to help you make changes now.
 A life coach does not provide a diagnosis or accept insurance for payment.
 The life coaching relationship can be as long or as short as you need to create the changes you want.

 Please check out my disclosure statement below for further information.

 I don’t live near you – how will the calls work?